ynonp/csh-course/labs/lab.md

 6. Write a shell script that takes a two file extensions as input (call them ext1 and ext2), and renames all files ending with ext1 to end with ext2.
 7. write a shell script that takes several file names as inputs, and copies itself to each of the files. don't forget to set execute permissions on the target files.

-## Part 5: Getopt and Select
+## Part 5: Getopt
-1. Take the lc shellscript from part 4 (which lowercases a file) and modify it so it asks the user for a file name from all the files in the directory.
+1. Modify script 06 from part 4 to take a switch "-n".
+If the switch is provided, the script should just print "mv" commands without actually renaming files
-2. Write a shell script that asks the user for a file extension (select from all existing extensions in the directory) and prints how many files in the directory have that extension
+2. Write a script that searches for text inside files.
+Its input switches determine in which files to look:
-3. Modify the previous script to take the extension using a command line switch.
-Running example: `count_files -e mp3` should print how many mp3 files are in the directory.
-Running without the switch should perform the same behaviour as the original script.
-4. Write a shell script that takes a file name and a new name, and changes all files with the given name (recursively in all folders) to the new name.
-The script should accept a boolean switch `-n`.
-When running with -n it should just print all the mv operations without running them.
+  * -p to search in "*.pl" files
+  * -t to search in "*.txt" files
+  * -c to search in "*.c, *.cpp and *.h" files
+User can combine multiple switches to search in many file types.
+If no switch is provided it should search in files with any extension